Back to School Nutrition

-It’s hard to believe but summer is almost over and school will be starting soon.
-That means it’s time to regroup eating habits and meal planning away from more carefree summer schedules and into a healthy, nutritious routine for kids and the whole family.
-With school and after-school schedules sure to be packed, it’s more important than ever to plan meals and snacks ahead to make sure healthy options are available and everyone gets a decent breakfast, lunch, or snack in their belly.
+School is in session!
+That means it’s time to regroup eating habits and meal planning into a healthy, nutritious routine for kids and the whole family.
+With school and after-school schedules sure to be packed, it’s more important than ever to plan meals and snacks ahead of time to make sure healthy options are available and everyone gets a decent breakfast, lunch, or snack in their belly.